TransformingMusicology/mei-tmus/documentation/tablature-core.md

 groups were a single string.
 Examples include mandolins and 12-string guitars.
 To make this distinction explicit, we use the *string* exclusively to refer to physical strings.
-To refer to the notated version, which may consist of one or more physical strings, we use the historical term of *course*.
+To refer to the notated version, which may consist of one or more physical strings, we use the historical term, "*course*".
 Thus, both a 6-string and a 12-string guitar are 6-course instruments.

 The course tuning for 6- and 12-string guitars are the same – so they can both